Official Profile

 Clinical Practice

 I am also a physician-developer.
-I write Python and TypeScript, build AI tools for clinical documentation and decision support, and maintain open-source platforms for MFM education.
-The clinical work and the technical work are not separate pursuits.
-One informs the other.
+I write Python and TypeScript, build AI tools for clinical documentation and decision support, and work on systems that try to close the gap between what medicine knows and what medicine can actually use in practice.

 Doctors should not be passive consumers of medical technology.